docs

 - The team is organized by function and needs cross-practice queues

-Medi should not be presented as a guarantee of reimbursement or denial elimination.
-The honest promise is narrower: a billing-company operating layer with practice-context workflows, flat platform pricing, and migration tooling that protects open balances.
+Medi is not a guarantee of reimbursement or denial elimination.
+The honest promise is narrower: a billing-company operating layer with practice-context workflows, per-practice pricing you can model, and migration tooling that protects open balances.
+It is built by a working biller, not assembled from a PE roll-up.

 Specific failure modes to test for in a demo

-The most expensive evaluation mistakes are the ones that show up six months in, not at signing.
-A short list of things to actively try in any vendor demo:
+The most expensive mistakes show up six months in, not at signing.
+Make the vendor do these live in the demo:

-- Switch between three different practices in under thirty seconds without re-logging in
+- Switch between three practices in under thirty seconds without re-logging in

-- Open a denial that involves multiple line items and resolve one line while keeping the others open
+- Open a multi-line denial and resolve one line while keeping the others open

-- Generate an A/R aging report aggregated across the full book, then drill into a single practice
+- Generate an A/R aging report across the full book, then drill into a single practice

-- Show how an ERA with a recoupment and a PLB adjustment gets posted, line by line
+- Post an ERA with a recoupment and a PLB adjustment, line by line

-- Permission a hypothetical offshore biller to access four of eight practices inside one session
+- Permission a hypothetical offshore biller to four of eight practices inside one session

 - Export a payer enrollment list for migration handoff

-- Show the audit log for a single PHI read, with user, timestamp, and the record accessed
+- Open the audit log for a single PHI read, with user, timestamp, and the record accessed

 What questions should buyers ask during vendor evaluation?